Zankoku-Okuno/epigrams/README.md

 # Others

-Tony Hoare, John McCarthy, Donald Knuth
+Tony Hoare, John McCarthy, Donald Knuth, Grace Hopper

+# My Own

+State is like a biological weapon: powerful stuff, but unless carefully controlled, it will infect everything.

+Building it wrong to please the untrained is just doubling-down on stupid.